francescodc87/ipaPy2/README.md

 In this case, the cosine similarity score for the annotation L-Proline M+H is not very high.
 Moreover, the retention time assigned to this feature is outside both retention time ranges reported in the database for L-Proline and 3-Acetamidopropanal.
-Therefore, the most likely annotation for this feature is D-Proline M+H.
+Therefore, the most likely annotation for this feature is D-Proline M+H, the one annotation not rejected directly by the available evidence.

 **5. Computing posterior probabilities integrating adducts connections**

 Until this point, the putative annotations and the associated probabilities computed for each feature are independent from each other.
 However, the IPA method can be used to update the probabilities by considering the possible relationship between annotations.
-For example, the Gibbs_sampler_add() function uses a Gibbs sampler to estimate the posterior probabilities obtained by considering all possible adducts connections.
+For example, the Gibbs_sampler_add() function uses a Gibbs sampler to estimate the posterior probabilities obtained by considering all possible adduct connections.

 The help() provides a detailed description of this function: